openstack-archive/tripleo-docs/doc/source/ci/tripleo_ci_job_parenting.rst

 +++++++++++++++++

 The TripleO deployment is supported on multiple distro versions.
-Here is the current supported martrix in RDO.
-Downstream and Upstream.
+Here is the current supported matrix in RDO, Downstream and Upstream.

 +----------+------------------------------+-------------+
 | Release  | CentOS/CentOS Stream Version |RHEL Version |